Lily Safra: Biography

 In 1972, she married businessman Samuel Bendahan, also a Sephardic Jew, and a man of more modest means.
 They separated after two weeks, and she divorced him one year later.

-In 1976, she married Safra.
-The prominent banker was of Lebanese Jewish (Mizrahi) origin and a naturalized Brazilian citizen.
+In 1976, she married Edmond Safra.
+The prominent banker was of Syrian Jewish origin and a naturalized Brazilian citizen.
 He founded the Republic National Bank of New York.
 The couple divided their time among homes in New York City, Monaco, Geneva, and the Villa Leopolda on the French Riviera.

 On 2 December 1999, Lily and Edmond Safra gained Monegasque citizenship.

 On 3 December 1999, Edmond was killed in Monaco in a fire that was determined to be arson.
 His death attracted considerable media interest because of his wealth and position.
 Edmond Safra "apparently felt so safe here that he did not have his bodyguards stay the night when he slept in Monaco".
 Ted Maher, a former U.S. Green Beret, was accused of starting the fire in order to gain acceptance from Edmond Safra when he would ultimately rescue him, but it went out of control.
 Maher was convicted and sentenced to ten years in jail.

-Safra left 50% of his assets to several charities, with the remainder divided among his family members and wife Lily, who received $800 million.
+Edmond Safra left 50% of his assets to several charities, with the remainder divided among his family members and wife Lily, who received $800 million.

 Lady Colin Campbell's novel Empress Bianca (2005) was considered to be a defamatory roman à clef by Safra's solicitor, Anthony Julius.
 Reacting to the legal threat in the United Kingdom, its publishers, Arcadia, withdrew the book and destroyed unsold copies.
 A revised edition of the book was later published in the United States.

 Safra died from pancreatic cancer in Geneva on 9 July 2022 at age 87.

 Philanthropy and art collection

-Lily Safra supported numerous foundations, organisations, and charities.
+Safra supported numerous foundations, organisations, and charities.
 In 1977, she, her husband Edmond Safra, and Nina Weiner founded the International Sephardic Education Foundation.
-She chaired The Edmond J. Safra Foundation, which supports medical research and humanitarian relief.
+She chaired the Edmond J. Safra Foundation, which supports medical research and humanitarian relief.
 The Edmond J. Safra Foundation Center for Ethics has been established at Harvard.
 In 2010, her donation of over $12 million established a cross-disciplinary research laboratory on institutional corruption.
 Part of her collection, which mainly consists of handicrafts, was auctioned at Sotheby's in 2011.
 In 2012 Lily Safra donated Gerhard Richter’s Abstraktes Bild 849-3 (1997) to the Israel Museum in memory of her husband, Edmond J. Safra.
 Several works donated to the Israel Museum are now housed in the museum's Edmond and Lily Safra Fine Arts Wing.
 Many of her donations came through selling pieces of her vast art collection.
 In 2012 she sold 70 pieces of jewelry, including a 34.05-carat rectangular-cut diamond ring, to benefit 20 charities, including one that aided impoverished Rwandan children.